How States Tax Adult Use Cannabis and Spend Resulting Revenue

 There are four different types of taxes levied on legal marijuana states across the 23 legal states: special marijuana sales tax as a percentage of price, general state sales tax (plus applicable local sales tax), weight-based sales tax, and THC-potency tax.
 The most common type of tax imposed by states is the percentage-of-sales tax levied at the time of purchase, as well as the general state and local state taxes.
 Only three states impose a THC potency tax (Illinois, New York and Connecticut), with five additional states imposing some form of weight-based tax, whether at the point of consumer sale or at the point of wholesale (Alaska, Colorado, Maine, Nevada, and New Jersey).

 While a comparison across all 23 states is complex given the type of tax and price variations, we can readily compare the taxes levied at the point of purchase for the 19 states that do not impose potency-based or weight-based tax at the point of purchase (for the purposes of this paper, we are including statewide sales taxes, but excluding local sales taxes given variation among different localities within a state).
-As set forth in Figure 2 below, the tax rates imposed by the 19 states differ significantly, with the lowest tax adopted by the state of New Jersey at 6.625% and the highest tax imposed by Washington at 43.5%.
+As set forth in Figure 2 below, the tax rates imposed by the 19 states differ significantly, with the lowest tax adopted by the state of New Jersey at 6.625% and the highest tax imposed by Washington at 43.5% (three of these states also levy a wholesale tax at the point of sale from wholesaler to dispensary – Colorado at 15%, Nevada at 15% and Michigan at 24%).

-Of the 19 states that impose only a percentage-of-price retail tax at the point of sale, two charge less than 10%, eleven charge between 10-19% and six states tax 20% or more, which results in a median tax rate of 17% and average rate of 18%.
+Of the 19 states that impose a percentage-of-price retail tax at the point of sale, only one charges less than 10%, eleven charge between 10-19% and seven states tax 20% or more, which results in a median tax rate of 17% and average rate of 18%.
 In most cases, the effective tax rate at point-of-sale results from a combination of a special marijuana tax plus the standard state sales tax.
 But a few states rely only on a special marijuana tax or only on a standard sales tax as the means of taxing recreational retail cannabis sales.

-Ohio’s proposed recreational cannabis retail tax rate of 15.75% (10% special marijuana tax plus 5.75% regular state sales tax, excluding local sales tax) puts Ohio slightly below the average and median tax imposed by other states, but equals almost exactly the tax rate imposed by the only neighboring state, Michigan (16%), that has legalized marijuana for adult use.
+Ohio’s recreational cannabis retail tax rate of 15.75% (10% special marijuana tax plus 5.75% regular state sales tax, excluding local sales tax) puts Ohio slightly below the average and median tax imposed by other states, but equals almost exactly the direct sale tax rate imposed by the only neighboring state, Michigan (16%), that has legalized marijuana for adult use (in 2025 Michigan passed an additional 24% wholesale tax, which went into effect in January 2026).

 How Are States Allocating Their Marijuana Tax Revenue?

-The five categories that are most frequently funded by the 24 states (including Ohio) are:
+The four categories that are most frequently funded by the 23 states are:

-- substance use and addiction recovery and public health (each 15 states),
+- substance use and addiction recovery and public health (14 states),

-- oversight/administration and law enforcement and public safety (each 13 states),
+- and oversight/administration and law enforcement and public safety (13 states).

 The portion of tax revenue devoted to each category, however, differs significantly from state to state.
 For instance, some states are investing as much as 70% of their marijuana tax revenue in social equity programs (New Jersey), while others are setting aside only 7% for that purpose (Delaware).

-Additionally, while some states break down their revenue allocation by percentages, other states, such as California or Minnesota, chose to designate a fixed amount of funding to each category for a specific number of years.
+Additionally, while some states break down their revenue allocation by percentages, other states, such as California, chose to designate a fixed amount of funding to each category for a specific number of years.

 Table 1.
 Tax Allocation Categories Across 23 Adult-Use States